medslimen4/Energy-terminal-in-marinas/README.md

 By:
 Mohamed slimen <br>
-Under-graduated students,
+Under-graduated students, <br>
-Professional Master's in IoT Service Development
+Professional Master's in IoT Service Development  <br>

 <br>
-Under the supervision of:
+Under the supervision of: <br>
-Wahid Bannour ,
+Wahid Bannour ,  <br>
-Researcher and Technologist ,
+Researcher and Technologist ,  <br>
-Higher Institute of Technological Studies of Mahdia (ISET Mahdia)
+Higher Institute of Technological Studies of Mahdia (ISET Mahdia) <br>

 <h3>Title of the project:</h3>